 - declarations of interest among the primary researchers.

-Studies that may appear to some readers to meet the eligibility criteria, but which were excluded, should be listed in the ‘Characteristics of excluded studies’ table, and an explicit reason for exclusion should be provided (one reason is usually sufficient).
+Studies that may appear to some readers to meet the eligibility criteria, but which were excluded, should be listed in the ‘Characteristics of excluded studies’ supplementary material, and an explicit reason for exclusion should be provided (one reason is usually sufficient, and all reasons should be consistent with the stated eligibility criteria).
 It is not necessary to include every study excluded at the full text screening stage in the table; rather, authors should use their judgement to identify those studies most likely to be considered eligible by readers, and hence most useful to include here.
 A succinct summary of the reasons why studies were excluded from the review should be provided in the Results section.

 It is helpful to make readers aware of any completed studies that have been identified as potentially eligible but have not been incorporated into the review.
 This may occur when there is insufficient information to determine whether the study meets the eligibility criteria of the review, or when a top-up search is run immediately prior to publication and the review authors consider it unlikely that inclusion of the study would change the review conclusions substantially.
-A description of such studies can be provided in the ‘Characteristics of studies awaiting classification’ table.
-Readers should also be made aware of any studies that meet the eligibility criteria for the review, but which are still in progress and hence have no results available.
-This serves several purposes.
-It will help readers assess the stability of the review findings, alert research funders about ongoing research activity, and can serve as a useful basis for deciding when an update of the review may be needed.
-A description of such studies can be provided in the ‘Characteristics of ongoing studies’ table.
+A description of such studies can be provided in the ‘Characteristics of studies awaiting classification’ supplementary material.

 Review authors should summarize in text form the results for all pre-specified review outcomes, regardless of the statistical significance, magnitude or direction of the effects, or whether evidence was found for those outcomes.
 The text should present the results in a logical and systematic way.
 This can be done by organizing results by population or comparison (e.g. by first describing results for the comparison of drug versus placebo, then describing results for the comparison of drug A versus drug B).

 If meta-analysis was possible, synthesized results should always be accompanied by a measure of statistical uncertainty, such as a 95% confidence interval.
-It is also helpful to indicate the amount of information (numbers of studies and participants) contributing to each meta-analysis.
+If other synthesis methods were used, authors should take care to specifically state the methods used.
+In particular, unless vote counting based on the direction of effect is used explicitly, authors should avoid the inadvertent use of vote counting in text (e.g. “the majority of studies found a positive effect”) (Cumpston et al 2023).
+It is also helpful to indicate the amount of information (numbers of studies and participants) contributing to each synthesis.
+If additional studies reported results that could not be included in synthesis (e.g. because results were incompletely reported or were in an incompatible format), these additional results should be reported in the review.
 If no data were available for particular review outcomes of interest, review authors should say so, so that all pre-specified outcomes are accounted for.
-Guidance on summarizing results from meta-analysis is provided in Chapter 10, guidance on results when meta-analysis was not possible or appropriate is provided in Chapter 12.
+Guidance on summarizing results from meta-analysis is provided in Chapter 10, from network meta-analysis in Chapter 11, and for methods other than meta-analysis in Chapter 12.

-In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of non-reporting bias (if performed) that are relevant to each synthesis.
-A common issue in reporting the results of subgroup analyses that should be avoided is the misleading emphasis placed on the intervention effects within subgroups without reference to the between-subgroup difference (see Chapter 10).
+In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of bias due to missing results (if performed) that are relevant to each synthesis.
+A common issue in reporting the results of subgroup analyses that should be avoided is the misleading emphasis placed on the intervention effects within subgroups (e.g. noting that one group has a statistically significant effect) without reference to a test for between-subgroup difference (see Chapter 10).

 A ‘Summary of findings’ table is a useful means of presenting findings for the most important comparisons and outcomes, whether or not evidence is available for them.
+In a published Cochrane Review, all ‘Summary of findings’ tables are included before the Background section.
 A ‘Summary of findings’ table typically:

 - includes results for one clearly defined population group;